ayush19353/geopulse-ai-app/README.md

+Here's the direct streamlit link to access the app -
-# 🚀 GeoPulse AI Publisher
+#  GeoPulse AI Publisher

 This is an AI-powered marketing tool that analyzes real-time, hyper-local signals (Weather, AQI, Holidays, and News) to generate and publish complete, brand-safe social media posts.